awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-dedicated-ips-case.md

 Although there's no minimum commitment, we recommend that you lease more than one dedicated IP address in each AWS Region where you use Amazon Pinpoint\.
 Each AWS Region consists of multiple physical locations, called *Availability Zones*\.
 When you lease more than one dedicated IP address, we distribute those addresses as evenly as possible across the Availability Zones in the AWS Region that you specified in your request\.
 Distributing your dedicated IP addresses across Availability Zones in this way increases the availability and redundancy of your dedicated IP addresses\.

-For a list of all of the Regions where Amazon Pinpoint is currently available, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#pinpoint_region) in the *Amazon Web Services General Reference*\.
+For a list of all the Regions where Amazon Pinpoint is currently available, see [Amazon Pinpoint Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/pinpoint.html) in the *Amazon Web Services General Reference*\.
 To learn more about the number of Availability Zones that are available in each Region, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.

 ## Requesting Dedicated IP Addresses<a name="channels-email-dedicated-ips-case-request"></a>

-The following steps show how to request dedicated IP addresses by creating a Service Limit Increase case in the AWS Support Center\.
+The following steps show how to request dedicated IP addresses by creating a case in the AWS Support Center\.
 You can use this process to request as many dedicated IP addresses as you need\.

 **To request dedicated IP addresses**